nickbdyer/story_writer/README.md

 given that I was taking a shortcut to only allow one Story, I combined the two.

-I took a traditional BDD approach, by starting with Cucumber to write my feature tests, during my second scenario, I had to complete some of the model developement in order to get it to pass.
+I took a traditional BDD approach, by starting with Cucumber to write my acceptance tests.
+During my second scenario, I had to complete some of the model developement in order to get it to pass.
 This led me to my TDD unit testing with Rspec.
 I continued in this cycle, until all the features of the app were complete.
 At which point, I tidied up some of the naming that I felt was inconsistent, and refactored the codebase.

 ### Shortcuts
 Currently the story writer suits users who want to take the "Happy Path".
 For